Five Steps for Transforming the B2B Customer Lifecycle

 Every business initiative of any significance and consequence needs a plan–and often a stepwise path to get from “as-is” to “to-be.”
 Here are the five steps for transforming your customer lifecycle to an outcomes-based approach:

-Level 1: Collaboration
+Level 1: Alignment

 The first steps enroute to achieving measurable outcomes for customers is ensuring that the supplier and buyer are aligned around a shared definition of success.
 Every purchase begins with one or more outcomes in mind.
 Level 1 on the journey focuses on documenting and validating these target outcomes with the buyer as a foundational first step toward both closing a deal, and creating the conditions for a lasting and profitable partnership.